pineal/pineal.github.com/_posts/2014/2014-07-01-Jekyll-tutorial-notes.md

 The categories are declared very top in every markdown post, and generated in **_site** folder.

 ##Summary
 Here we have done almost half of this tutorial, and this is the first time I use markdown to write post.
 I feel so good.
-By markdown and Latex, I can say goodbye to word fowever!
+By markdown and Latex, I can say goodbye to word forever!
 The Jekyll is as cool as I thought.
 Since I have some basic knowledge of Github/HTML/CSS/Wordpress, it seems not difficult for me to learn.
-I will contiune Part II tomorrow.
+I will continue Part II tomorrow.

 # Jekyll Tutorial Learning Notes -- Part II
 These notes are for video 16 to 32.